University of California - Los Angeles, Center for 17th- & 18th-Century Studies & William Andrews Clark Memorial Library

 |Location:||California, United States|

-This theme-based resident fellowship program, established with the support of the Ahmanson Foundation and the J. Paul Getty Trust, is designed to promote the participation of junior scholars in the Center’s yearlong core program.
+The theme-based resident fellowship program, established with the support of the Ahmanson Foundation and the J. Paul Getty Trust, is designed to promote the participation of junior scholars in the Center’s yearlong core program.
 Awards are for three consecutive quarters in residence at the Clark.
 Scholars must have received their doctorates in the last six years, and their research should pertain to the announced theme.
 Fellows are expected to make a substantive contribution to the Center’s workshops and seminars.
+The core program for 2021-22 is:

 Theatre and Performance History / Studies